Chumbox: Description

-Chumbox ads typically promise easy solutions to complex medical or financial problems, use sensationalist language like "one weird trick" and "Prepare to be shocked!" or allege that the government or powerful industries "don't want you to know" about their products.
+Chumbox ads typically promise easy solutions to complex medical or financial problems, use sensationalist language like "one weird trick" and "Prepare to be shocked!", or allege that the government or powerful industries "don't want you to know" about their products.
 For example, a chumbox ad for a folk remedy may claim it was invented by a stay-at-home mom using household spices, it completely cures diabetes in 30 days, and Big Pharma is trying to cover up its existence.
 To further the appearance that their products are created by normal people and industry outsiders, ads may intentionally use poor graphic design and appear unprofessional.

-Publishers often include chumboxes on news websites because the companies behind them provide a very reliable source of revenue.
+Publishers often include chumboxes on news websites because the companies behind chumboxes provide a very reliable source of revenue.
 They often have the label "Around the Web" on top of them, and are designed to appear like news articles and "related stories" to seem more trustworthy to readers, though sometimes, they may also include legitimate links to other news articles on the same host site.
-Content analyst Ranjan Roy surveyed what types of sites chumbox links redirect to, including Yahoo search result pages, deceptive affiliate marketers, advertisement-heavy slideshows on celebrity tabloid sites, subdomains of authoritative-sounding websites such as Investing.com or Bloomberg News, and occasionally, legitimate products by advertisers.
+The content analyst Ranjan Roy surveyed what types of sites chumbox links redirect to, including Yahoo search result pages, deceptive affiliate marketers, advertisement-heavy slideshows on celebrity tabloid sites, subdomains of authoritative-sounding websites such as Investing.com or Bloomberg News, and occasionally, legitimate products by advertisers.
 Chumboxes may sell products that require buyers to watch long, unskippable video advertisements first, which may be done to weed out skeptics and less gullible buyers.

-When Reply All co-host Alex Goldman visited the offices of Taboola, one of the leading chumbox providers, their CEO and founder Adam Singolda told him that he had never heard the word chumbox and instead called their advertisements "recommendations".
+In 2018, the Reply All podcast investigated the chumbox after a listener asked the show for help.
+A photo of the listener and his wife, who had died roughly a decade earlier, had originally been shared on a blog documenting his grief and gone mildly viral; years later, the same photo began resurfacing repeatedly in chumbox ads across many different websites without his consent.
+The hosts traced how the image had ended up being reused this way by chumbox advertisers.
+When co-host Alex Goldman visited the offices of Taboola, one of the leading chumbox providers, their CEO and founder, Adam Singolda told him that he had never heard the word chumbox and instead called their advertisements "recommendations".